hudson-newey/2Lang/README.md

 ## Command Line Options

+## Compiler Options

 - `-p`, `--preserve-intermediate` preserve the intermediary output produced by the pre-processor
 - `-b`, `--generate-intermediate` takes an intermediary output (_.bin_) file produced by the pre-processor
 - `-d`, `--debug` Run in debug mode (log file reads, etc...)
 - `-s`, `--stdout` Output the final file contents to stdout

+### Pre-Processor Options

+- `--no-expand-strings` Does not expand strings to their binary representation